gael-vanderlee/whai/README.md

 ## FAQ

-### How is this different?
+### How is this different from X ?

 `whai` is integrated into your terminal with full context awareness.
 It sees your command history and can execute commands.
-Most terminal assistants require you to explicitely start a REPL loop which takes you out of your usual workflow, or don't allow for roles, or don't allow for the mix of natural language conversation and shell execution.
-I wanted something that's always ready to help while leaving you in control.
+Most terminal assistants either require you to explicitely start a REPL loop which takes you out of your usual workflow, don't allow for roles, or don't allow to mix natural language conversation and shell execution.
+I wanted something that's flexible, understands you, and is always ready to help while leaving you in control.

 ### Does it send my terminal history to the LLM?

 Only when you run `whai`.
-It captures recent history or tmux scrollback and includes it in the request.
-You can disable this with `--no-context`.
+It captures recent history (50 last commands) or tmux scrollback and includes it in the request.
+If you use a remote API model, it will see your recent terminal history.
+You can disable this with the `--no-context` flag.

 ### Can I use it with local models?

 Yes!
 Configure any LiteLLM-compatible provider, including Ollama for local models.
 See the configuration section above.

 ## Acknowledgments